Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Results and Discussion

-In this context, a heuristic rule is more practical as it allows for easy exploration of a wide design space, helping to discriminate between trajectories in which the designer can have greater confidence that they will remain feasible during the later refinement phase and those that require extra care and attention.
+In this context, the proposed guideline proves more practical as it allows for the straightforward exploration of a wide design space.
+It facilitates the discrimination between conditions in which the designer can have greater confidence that the trajectory obtained with the analytical approximations will remain feasible during the later refinement phase and those that require extra care and attention.
+The later may potentially necessitate the direct application of more costly numerical methods, impacting both the time spent in the preliminary design phase and the extent of the design space that can be explored. }